“Power System Analysis with Distributed Generation”

 Classroom Policies:

-Attendance is voluntary but strongly encouraged.
-No make up for missed classes, quizzes, or assignments will be given.
+In-person attendance only.
+There will be no make up opportunity for missed classes, quizzes, or assignments given.
 Students are responsible for all material covered and all assignments given in every lecture.
 Some lectures may cover material not found in the textbook.
-It is the responsibility of each student to make up any deficiencies that result from missed classes.
-Students are expected to wait 15 minutes before leaving if the instructor is late.
 Cell phones must be turned off or silenced before coming into class.

 Changes to Syllabus: